CobeSoft-App/ps4-emulator-android/README.md

 Requirements

-Android 5.0 or higher (Lollipop and above)
+Android 10.0 or higher (Lollipop and above)

-ARM64 or ARM32 architecture (Check device specs)
+ARM64 architecture (Check device specs)

-At least 2GB of RAM recommended for optimal performance
+At least 8 GB of RAM recommended for optimal performance

 OpenGL ES 3.0 or higher support for graphics rendering